Christmas at sea

 Now that December has arrived and our thoughts turn to Christmas, we take a look at those who have spent their Christmas at sea.
 Seafarers, by the very nature of their work, often found it impossible to be home for Christmas.

 This online exhibition of items from the Maritime Archives and Library considers the merchant seafarers and passengers who spent their Christmas at sea and looks at how they brought some traditional festive cheer to the day.
-Click on each thumbnail to see the full image.
+Select each thumbnail to see the full image.

 FW Tritton's journal, 25 December 1890